Audio Conferencing common questions

 Can I add a toll-free number for my Audio Conferencing users?

 Yes, toll-free phone numbers (service numbers) are available but only in some countries/regions.
-To see a list of the numbers that are available, go here.
+For a list of the numbers that are available, see Country and region availability for Audio Conferencing and Calling Plans.

 How many local dial-in numbers are currently supported?